Root-Branch/cardamon/README.md

 # Quickstart

-Create a new cardamon configuration file using `cardamon init` and following the on screen instructions.
+`cardamon init` - create a new cardamon configuration file.

-This will place a new cardamon.toml file with example processes, scenarios and observations in the directory you ran the init command.

-To run an observation use `cardamon run <observation name>`.
+`cardamon run <observation name>` - runs the specified observation.

-To see the stats gathered by previous runs use `cardamon stats`
+`cardamon stats` - shows stats per scenario

 # Environment Variables

 By default, Cardamon saves your data to a locally stored SQLite database.
-If you would like to stire Cardamon data in any other location then you can set the following environment variables.
+If you would like to store Cardamon data in any other location then you can set the following environment variables.
 **DATABASE_URL**

 (omit database name from URL when using postgresql or mysql, use DATABASE_NAME instead)